maplesyrup-0606/Mercury/UBC/CPEN 4-1/CPEN 411/Lectures/Lecture 16.md

 #### Load bypassing so far
 - Store executed in a store buffer.
 - If load address matches in the store buffer, stall.
-- If stalling always necessary?
+- Is stalling always necessary?
 - What if store value is already available?

 ```